-GRIEVANCE AND ARBITRATION PROCEDURE
+ARTICLE 8 GRIEVANCE AND ARBITRATION PROCEDURE

 - 1. In a mutual effort to provide a harmonious working relationship between the parties to this Agreement, it is agreed and understood that there shall be a procedure for the resolution of grievances.
 Grievances are defined as differences involving the application or interpretation of this Agreement.
-The grievance procedure is not available for settlement of complaints where the grievant does not assert a violation of some specific provision or provisions of this Agreement. - 2.
+The grievance procedure is not available for settlement of complaints where the grievant does not assert a violation of some specific provision or provisions of this Agreement.
+Nothing in this article shall require the Union to process grievances for bargaining unit members who are not members of the Union. - 2.
 The grievance procedure cannot be used by the Union or any employee to dispute a decision by the College not to renew the contract of an employee on annual contract, or to dispute a decision by the College not to award a continuing contract. - 3.
 Time is considered to be of the essence for purposes of this Article.
 Accordingly, any grievance not submitted or processed by the grieving party in accordance with the time limits provided below shall be considered conclusively abandoned.
 Any grievance not answered by the College within the time limits provided below will automatically advance to the next higher step of the grievance procedure.
 Time limits may be extended only by written mutual consent of the parties.